jamestharpe/jamestharpe.com/content/prompt-engineering.md

 ### Step 4: Refine the prompt for length and complexity

-At this point our prompt is working well, but it's very long and somewhat complex.
+At this point, our prompt is working well, but it's very long and somewhat complex.
 Let's trim it down a little bit at a time, testing at each step.

 We'll start by removing the niceties: